finbourne/lusid-sdk-java/sdk/docs/FeeTypesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // FeeTypesApi apiInstance = apiFactory.build(FeeTypesApi.class);

         FeeTypesApi apiInstance = ApiFactoryBuilder.build(fileName).build(FeeTypesApi.class);
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the FeeTypes.
 Defaults to returning the latest version of each FeeType if not specified.
         String page = "page_example"; // String | The pagination token to use to continue listing FeeTypes; this   value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt   and asAt fields must not have changed since the original request.